Mik3asg/blog/systemsgoliveblog/content/posts/implementating-backup-ping-monitoring-solution.md

 2. All other metrics reported normally, except for ping.
 3. Other servers in the same environment (e.g., Tomcat#1) were successfully reporting ping data.

-Despite the alert, the server was fully operational, and no ping data was lost.
-The issue was traced to a problem with the LogicMonitor collector, which caused the false alert.
-Once resolved, ping monitoring resumed.
+Despite the alert, the server was fully operational.
+The ping data stopped reporting due to an issue with the monitoring collector, which led to the false alert.
+Once the issue was resolved, ping monitoring resumed as expected.

 ## Graph Explanation
 The graph below shows that the ping metrics, including round-trip time and packet counts, were being reported normally up until 16:09 on September 6th.
 After that, no new ping data was collected, confirming the issue was related to the monitoring service rather than the server itself.